AlvinManojAlex/Money-Monitor/README.md

 - cd into this repository and run `npm install`, which will install all the needed packages present in 'package.json' file.

 - Next run `npm start` to run the application.
 It can be accessed at `localhost:3000`.
-Refer `create-react-app` documentation for changing the start method.

 ## Acknowledgments